maxng07/SG_Weather_GO/README.md

 The application logic is also re-written for easier maintenance for any future feature add-on. <br>

 <h2>Release 2.1 </h2>
 In Release 2.1, a correlation is done to display near real-time Rain Fall readings from Rain Gauge Station within the pre-defined radius distance.
-This provided a greater ground view.
+This provided a better ground view.
 More details in the <a href="https://github.com/maxng07/SG_Weather_GO/wiki"> Wiki Page </a>
 <br>
 To compute distance between Weather Forecast Station and Rain Gauge Stations, see <a href="https://github.com/maxng07/Distance_RainGauge"> Calculating distance with Coordinates using Haversine </a>

+Correlated results will be display when you query for Weather Forecast in Town Area.

 # Usage - User Input
 Run the application program either by executing it in Command Prompt/Terminal Window or clicking from Finder Window.